sabifo4/LUCA-divtimes/00_data_formatting/README.md

 sed -i 's/247   /246   /g' LUCAdup_246sp_aln.phy
 ```

-The unpartitioned alignment is now in the correct format, so we can start to generate the partitioned alignment file!
+The concatenated alignment is now in the correct format, so we can start to generate the partitioned alignment file!

 ### Partitioned